miguelt20/miguelt20/README.md

 <div align="center">

-I am a software developer with a solid understanding of web development principles, I am capable of building and deploying complete web applications.
-I have knowledge and hands-on experience working with frontend technologies such as HTML, CSS, JavaScript, using popular frameworks like React.js, Next.js and styling libraries like Tailwind CSS, and backend technologies like Python, Node.js and SQL.
-I have extensive knowledge in object-oriented programming principles, data structures, algorithms and problem-solving techniques.
-I consider myself a proactive, efficient and willing to face new challenges.
+As an efficient and adaptable Fullstack Developer, I have experience in the development of some projects using technologies such as Python, Java, SQL, Node.js, HTML, CSS, and JavaScript.
+Additionally, I have expertise in React.js/Next.js, Tailwind CSS, and Git version control.
+My strong foundation in object-oriented programming principles, data structures, and algorithms enable me to provide agile and effective solutions.
+I thrive in team environments and enjoy challenging myself to collaboratively achieve the best results.
 </div>

 <h3 align="center">Reach me at 	:mailbox: </h3>